 The Acadience Reading benchmark goals and composite scores indicate the level of skill a student is achieving and how that goal aligns with the likeliness of achieving future reading goals.
-(See the table on page 7.)
+(See the table on Page 8.)
 These goals and scores change based on the particular grade and time of year.
 The following table provides a summary of benchmark goals and cut points for risk in grades K-6, for all three benchmark periods.
-For more information, please go to Acadience Reading Benchmark Goals and Composite Score.
-For common Acadience Reading questions, please go to Frequently Asked Questions.
+For more information, please go to Acadience Reading Benchmark Goals and Composite Score (opens new window).
+For common Acadience Reading questions, please go to Frequently Asked Questions (opens new window).